lehner-lab/DiMSum/README.md

 Combine sample-wise variant counts and statistics to produce a unified results data.table.
 Variant counts are aggregated across technical replicates.

+## Stage 7: CALCULATE FITNESS

+Calculate fitness and error estimates for all variants.
+Firstly, indel variants not matching the WT sequence length are discarded.
+Secondly, if internal constant region(s) are specified, these are  removed from all variants if a perfect match is found.
+Thirdly, nucleotide variants with low input read counts likely representing sequencing errors ('fitnessMinInputCountAll', 'fitnessMinInputCountAny') are filtered out.
+Additionally, variants exceeding the maximum number of nucleotide or amino acid substitutions for coding or non-coding sequences respectively ('fitnessMaxSubstitutions') are filtered out.
+For amino acid substitutions, nonsynonymous variants with synonymous variants in other codons are discarded.
+Variants are then aggregated at the amino acid level if the target molecule is a protein ('sequenceType'=coding).

+Fitness and estimates of the associated error are then calculated with respect to the corresponding wild-type sequence score.
+An optional step exists to improve double mutant fitness estimates for low frequency variants using a Bayesian approach incorporating priors based on observed single mutant counts ('bayesianDoubleFitness', 'bayesianDoubleFitnessLamD', 'fitnessHighConfidenceCount', 'fitnessDoubleHighConfidenceCount').
+In the case of a growth-rate based assay, a 'generations' column can be supplied in the experimental design file in order to normalize fitness and error estimates accordingly (see below).
+Finally, fitness scores are merged between replicates and error estimates incorporate both sampling and replicate variation.

 # Experimental design file

 To run this pipeline, you will first need to describe your experimental design (e.g. in MSExcel) and save this as a tab-separated plain text file.
 You can download [this](./example_experimentDesign.txt) file to use as a template.